The Grand Narrative

 When women are able to intervene in the process of cultural production as subjective consumers with a feminist point of view, the Korean concept of female sexuality can be transformed more rapidly than before (159, my emphasis).

-And of course, just like the 2008 Olympics coming in up in three weeks time, the World Cup is no longer merely or even primarily a competition for victory between nations, but is a prominent global cultural product.
-Part of that cultural product is the bodies of the the players themselves, and Korean women in 2002 definitely fundamentally changed the ways in which they “consumed” those, forever altering - at the very least – Korean advertising in the process.
+And of course, just like the 2008 Olympics that are coming in up in 3 weeks time, the World Cup is no longer merely or even primarily a competition for victory between nations, but is a prominent global cultural product.
+Part of that cultural product is the bodies of the the players themselves, and Korean women in 2002 definitely fundamentally changed the ways in which they “consumed” those.

 The first change they made was in confirming the dominance of feminized ideals of male beauty that had first begun evolving in the mid-1990s.
 Consider this description of the previous ideals: